puppetlabs/puppetlabs-puppet_conf/README.md

 For a complete list of `puppet.conf` options, see the [`puppet.conf`](https://docs.puppet.com/puppet/latest/config_file_main.html) documentation.

 ## Limitations

+To run acceptance tests against Windows machines, ensure that the `BEAKER_password` environment variable has been set to the password of the Administrator user of the target machine.

 For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-puppet_conf/blob/master/metadata.json)